robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 ### `VAR` Statement

-The `VAR` statement in Robot Framework is a way to create and assign values to variables directly within a test|task case or keyword during execution.
+The `VAR` statement in Robot Framework is a way to create and assign values to variables directly within a test|task or keyword during execution.
-While the `*** Variables ***` section allows defining variables for a whole suite, the `VAR` statement is used within the body of a test|task case or keyword, allowing more control over when and where the variable is created.
+While the `*** Variables ***` section allows defining variables for a whole suite, the `VAR` statement is used within the body of a test|task or keyword, allowing more control over when and where the variable is created.

 Example use cases for the `VAR` statement: